 - The total length of a DNA is the distance between two succeeding base pairs and the product of a total number of base pairs.

-- A typical DNA has an extent around 2.2 meters, which is much longer than a nucleus.
+- A typical DNA strand has a length of approximately 2.2 meters, which is much longer than a nucleus.

-Prokaryotic cells can be distinguished from the eukaryotic cells by the presence of a well-defined nucleus.
+Prokaryotic cells can be distinguished from eukaryotic cells by the absence of a well-defined nucleus.
 However, their negatively charged DNA is arranged in a region called the nucleoid.
 They appear as a loop wrapped around a protein molecule having a positive charge.

-All eukaryotes have a well-defined nucleus that contains the DNA.
-DNA is a negatively charged polymer, packed compactly within the chromatin engirdling the histone proteins, a ball of positively charged proteins.
+All eukaryotes have a well-defined nucleus that contains DNA.
+DNA is a negatively charged polymer, packed compactly within the chromatin, engirdling the histone proteins, a ball of positively charged proteins.

 - Core Histones

 - Linker Histones

 H2A, H2B, H3 and H4 are the core histones.
 Two H3 and H4 dimers and two H2A and H2B dimers form an octamer.

 Linker histones lock the DNA in place onto the nucleosome and can be removed for transcription.

 Enzymes that add methyl groups to histones are called histone methyltransferases.
 The enzymes that add acetyl groups to the histones are called histone acetyltransferase, while the ones that remove the histones are called histone deacetylases.

 Why is DNA packaging required?

-The length of the DNA is around 3 meters that need to be accommodated within the nucleus which is only a few micrometres in diameter.
-In order to fit in the DNA molecules into the nucleus, it needs to be packed into an extremely compressed and compact structure called chromatin.
+The length of the DNA is around 3 meters which needs to be accommodated within the nucleus, which is only a few micrometres in diameter.
+In order to fit the DNA molecules into the nucleus, it needs to be packed into an extremely compressed and compact structure called chromatin.

 During the initial stages of DNA packaging, the DNA is reduced to an 11 nm fibre that denotes approximately 5-6 folds of compaction.
 This is achieved through a nucleosome order of packaging.

 There are three orders of DNA packaging

-- The first order DNA packaging – Nucleosome.
+- The first order of DNA packaging – Nucleosome.

-- The second order DNA packaging – Solenoid fibre.
+- The second order of DNA packaging – Solenoid fibre.

-- The third order DNA packaging – Scaffold loop Chromatids Chromosome.
+- The third order of DNA packaging – Scaffold loop Chromatids Chromosome.

 Also Read: DNA Replication